 7. A low credit score affects my credit forever.

 Your credit score is not permanent and changes according to the progress of your credit management.
 Do what it takes to get healthy credit, and you will be offered better rates for your loans.
-Negative records with credit you had in the past will matter less in time, as long as you are maintaining the higher score.
+Negative credit records in the past will matter less in time, as long as you are maintaining the higher score.

-8. Closing credit accounts favours my credit score.
+8. Closing credit accounts improves my credit score.